kyma-project/opentelemetry-collector-components/receiver/kymastatsreceiver/documentation.md

 ### kyma.module.status.conditions

 The module status conditions.
 Possible metric values for condition status are 'True' => 1, 'False' => 0, and -1 for other status values.
-The metric including condition reason, status, and type as metric attribute.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |